rayzerbrain/rayzerbrain/README.md

 ### Languages
 Familiar with: C#, Java

-Learning: Python
+Learning: SQL

-Soon to learn: SQL
+Please do not remind me of: Python
 ### Ongoing Projects
 Making random EXILED plugins